Showing 12 Result(s)

 Inner West Icons

 Inner West Icons is an indie podcast made by me about the local, grassroots history and community stories of inner west Sydney, first published in May 2022.
-It won Best History Podcast at the 2023 Australian Podcast Awards.
-The podcast uses archive, oral history, interviews, vox pops, music and sound to tell the story and …
+The podcast uses archive, oral history, interviews, vox pops, music and sound to tell the story and history of an iconic thing or place in Sydney’s inner western …

 Allie Mae Burroughs by Walker Evans.